 Ativan should not be mixed with alcohol.
 The relationship between alcohol and benzos gets complicated because benzodiazepines such as Ativan are commonly used to treat alcohol misuse, according to the Journal of Clinical and Diagnostic Research.

-In fact, they are considered the best treatment when dealing with mild-to-severe symptoms of alcohol withdrawal.
+In fact, they have considered the best treatment when dealing with mild-to-severe symptoms of alcohol withdrawal.
 Not everyone who experiences withdrawal because of alcohol needs to be hospitalized, but those who do usually receive benzodiazepines for up to three days and may receive other medications if necessary.

 Taking Ativan with alcohol is even riskier.
 This usually happens when people are using one or both substances for recreational reasons.
 We need more research on Ativan (lorazepam) specifically, but there is some knowledge about what happens when alcohol is mixed with Xanax (alprazolam).
 Since it is a similar medication, there are some ways that Ativan may work similarly to Xanax.

-According to Columbia University’s Go Ask Alice, taking alcohol with benzos may cause alcohol’s depressant qualities to work faster because both substances are downers.
+Taking alcohol with benzos may cause alcohol’s depressant qualities to work faster because both substances are downers.
 Because both drugs slow down your central nervous system, taking benzos with alcohol makes it easier to go into cardiac or respiratory arrest.
 The risk of alcohol poisoning also increases with this mixture, especially if taking an extended-release version of benzodiazepines.

 Factors that influence how your body reacts when alcohol is mixed with benzos include: